Luke Handley: Storylines

-Luke follows his sister, Jen (Alyce Platt), to Ramsay Street and moves in with Mark and Serendipity.
+Luke follows his sister Jen to Ramsay Street and moves in with Mark Gottlieb and his sister, Serendipity.
 He finds employment at The Holy Roll.
 He attracts the attention of Libby Kennedy, who uses him as a subject for her photography.
 Luke feels an attraction to Libby, but he knows that she is far too young for him and he tries to stay out of her way rather than tell her.
-Libby's father, Karl Kennedy (Alan Fletcher), learns of Libby's crush and he witnesses her kissing Luke in the Coffee Shop.
+Libby's father, Karl (Alan Fletcher), learns of Libby's crush and he witnesses her kissing Luke in the Coffee Shop.
 He tells Luke to stay away from his daughter and Luke turns his attentions to Serendipity.
 They attempt to be a couple, but ultimately decide to be friends and Luke denies his feelings for her.
 However, Mark falls from a roof and ends up in a coma.
 After seeing how much pain Serendipity is in, Luke decides to propose to her.
 She accepts and they start planning their future, but that changes when Luke is offered a job teaching English in Japan.
 They decide to move to Japan together.

 A few months later, Billy Kennedy (Jesse Spencer) notices strange noises around the community bus and it is revealed that Luke is back from Japan.
 Luke agrees to see Karl, who realises that Luke is having a breakdown after things with Serendipity had gone wrong.
 Luke eventually agrees to stay at the Robinson's until he is feeling better.
 Jen returns and Luke moves in with her and finds work as a timeshare salesman.
 Luke meets Kimberley Stevens (Rebecca Macauley) and she reveals that she is a policewoman.
 Their relationship falls apart after Kimberley leads a stakeout in Ramsay Street, during which Cody Willis (Peta Brady) is shot and killed.
 However, Luke decides to join the police force.
 Luke is happy to find a career that he likes and proceeds with the training.
 However, after a routine medical, Luke is told that he is suffering from non-Hodgkin's lymphoma.
 Luke immediately begins chemotherapy and he shaves his hair off.
 Luke's suffers from mood swings and at one point, he chooses to stop the chemotherapy.
 However, he is given hope by Charlie Moyes (Damien Bodie), a young boy he meets at a camp for terminally ill children.